Endless Travel Plans

 💰 $175–$300/day 📅 Jun–Aug, October 👶 Best ages: all

-Here's the under-the-radar pick that parents keep coming back to.
-The Great Smoky Mountains is the most visited national park in America — and it charges zero entry fee.
-A family of four can do a full week here for $1,200 to $1,500.
+The under-the-radar pick parents keep coming back to.
+Great Smoky Mountains is the most visited national park in America — with zero entry fee (source: nps.gov/grsm).
+A family of four can do a full week here for $1,200–$1,500.
 That's less than two days at Disney World.

-Cabin rentals with mountain views are the way to go for accommodation.
-The Cataract Falls trail near the Sugarlands Visitor Center is about a mile round-trip — short enough for little legs, dramatic enough to feel like an adventure.
+Cabin rentals with mountain views are the accommodation play.
+The Cataract Falls trail near Sugarlands Visitor Center is a mile round-trip — short enough for little legs, dramatic enough to feel like an adventure.
 Teens love Dollywood in Pigeon Forge.
-And October brings peak fall foliage that genuinely lives up to the photos.
+October brings peak fall foliage that lives up to the photos.

 "Getting a cabin in the mountains is the way to go — the views were our favorite part.
 The Cataract Falls trail near the visitor center is short enough for little legs and still feels like a real adventure."